-You can use the HTTP basic authentication scheme to authenticate an incoming request instead of the token-based authentication method.
+You can use the credential-based authentication scheme to authenticate an incoming request.
+However, we recommend that you use the more secure token-based authentication method.

-To get a successful response from Booking.com Connectivity APIs, you must provide your credentials as an Authorization
+To get a successful response from Booking.com Connectivity APIs, you must provide a Base64-encoded credential in the Authorization

 For example: